 - An EFT or bank deposit of R5 000 (five thousand rand) is required as a deposit for registration.
 The amount will be placed in a non-interest-bearing account.
-The deposit will be forfeited if the purchase price for the lot auctioned is not paid within the period stipulated in rule 33.
+The deposit will be forfeited if the purchase price (hammer price) for the lot auctioned is not paid within the period stipulated in rule 35.

 - Bidders must ensure that payment of the deposit is done, with the reference indicated, well in advance of the auction to ensure they are able to bid.
 Bidders may contact our call centre on +27 (0)11 879 9321 if their deposit is not reflected.

-- All funds (including the purchase price, commission, fees and VAT payable by the successful bidder) will be paid directly to the seller, and the auctioneer does therefore not require a trust account.
+- All funds (including the purchase price (hammer price), commission, fees, Dekra and VAT payable by the successful bidder) will be paid directly to the seller, and the auctioneer does therefore not require a trust account.

 - The amount of the commission and other fees payable by the purchaser (including documentation fee and Dekra fees) will be announced by the auctioneer at the commencement of the auction and will be displayed on the seller's website.